CarlosM96/FullMode_box/README.md

 -data_to_GTP_0 [31:0]: Output data in Full Mode format to GTP (SFP0).

--k_o_0: Flag signal for special character for 8b/10b encoding (SFP0).
+-k_o_0: Flag signal for special character for GTP 8b/10b encoder.
+(SFP0).

 -data_to_GTP_1 [31:0]: Output data in Full Mode format to GTP (SFP1).

--k_o_1: Flag signal for special character for 8b/10b encoding (SFP1).
+-k_o_1: Flag signal for special character for GTP 8b/10b encoder.
+(SFP1).

 -FIFO_re_OUT [39:0]: Logical array for reading signal of each FIFO_n